vpelss/Emogics_Tarot_Script_WP/README.md

 [ETSWP_pluginpath] Returns the URL path to this plugin. eg: https://mysite.com/tarot/wp-content/plugins/Emogics_Tarot_Script_WP.
 I use this shortcode so I do not need to have the full URL path of my images in the deck databases.

+##What happens in a typical reading

+A visitor will typically start at your main form page.
+If they have visited before, their browser session may have cookies that can be used to pre fill in some of the form data using Javascript
+The main page will typically have user fillable fields that as for:
+First Name
+Deck database
+Spread
+Their question or concern for this reading

+There may also be cookies containing the deck shuffles for previous readings.
+Typically I set the life of these deck shuffle cookies to 24 hours.
+So if they enter the same name, deck, spread, and question, the reading will be the same for the next 24 hours.

+Some Wordpress shortcodes are used on this page to set, the decks and spreads availble.

+When they click on "Get Reading", their forms are sent to the spread they chose.

+When the spread page is displayed, the deck database is read and then shuffled.
+If there was an cookie for a deck shuffle that matches this reading, then that deck shuffle will be used.
+Card images, text, fields, etc are displayed using shortcodes.

 ## Support

 Support is limited to bugs as time permits.